alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-typing-is-for.md

 </table>

 The problem is that it usually doesn't work.
-Expressing DSLs in general-purpose programming syntax does not free you from having to understand the DSL—you can't actually use `styled-components` without understanding CSS.
+Expressing DSLs in general-purpose programming syntax does not free you from having to understand the DSL—you can't actually use styled-components without understanding CSS.
-So now a prospective developer has to both understand CSS and a new CSS syntax that only applies to the `styled-components` library.
+So now a prospective developer has to both understand CSS and a new CSS syntax that only applies to the styled-components library.

 <aside>
-I got hit with that library in a job interview a while back, and I spent five minutes trying to figure out how to express <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator">child selectors</a> before the interviewer took pity on me and was like "don't worry, I can tell you know CSS works."
+I got hit with that library in a job interview a while back, and I spent five minutes trying to figure out how to express <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator">child selectors</a> before the interviewer took pity on me and was like "don't worry, I can tell you know CSS."
 Which I do!
 Let me write it!
 </aside>